• Skip to primary navigation

 • Eat dark green veggies at least once a day.
 Read this article for what to eat: These 10 Fruits and Veggies Are Linked to Better Mental Health—Especially If You Eat Them Raw

 • Clean your room at least once a week.
-Doing mundane tasks will separate you from the stress, and it will give you perspective.
+Doing mundane tasks will separate you from the stress and give you perspective.

 Go ahead and socialize, but always be careful.
 Most people will be kind, but it doesn't hurt to be cautious.